Customize Consent Preferences

 South Vietnam, Planned Conquest of North Vietnam, 1967, Michel Nr.
 SVN III-IV; By 1967 the Vietnam War was in full swing and the U.S. was executing large bombing raids in North Vietnam and Laos.
 However, some members of the U.S. Government, had second doubts, if the war could actually be won.
 A stamp set, perforated 13 and in nominals of 1.50D and 3D heralding the Planned Conquest of North Vietnam were planned but was ultimately not issued.
 May be it was deemed too politically sensitive but the actual reason for not publishing these stamps is unknown to the editor.
 The un-issued stamps were at a later stage sold into the philatelic market and they are not particularly rare.
 The Michel price of €120 for the set is highly unrealistic.
 One can get the mint perforated set for under $10.
-The imperforate version of the stamps are a bit more rare than the perforated version.
+The imperforate version of the stamps are much more rare than the perforated version and are hard to find.

 Here is the mint perforated set